Our Approach to Prophecy (Revised 29/07/20)

 Christ was the Word through whom prophecy was conveyed to the prophets and He later came as the Christ instructing the Apostles what to teach, “God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, Hath in these last days spoken unto us by his Son, whom he hath appointed heir of all things, by whom also he made the worlds;” (Hebrews 1:1-2).

-No one has ever seen or heard God the Father, “Not that any man hath seen the Father, save he which is of God, he hath seen the Father.”
+No one has ever seen God the Father, “Not that any man hath seen the Father, save he which is of God, he hath seen the Father.”
 (John 6:46).
 He spoke to mankind through the Word who was part of the Godhead, “In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.
 All things were made by him; and without him was not any thing made that was made.”
 (John 1:1-3).
 The Word later came as Christ, “And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth.”
 (John 1:14).
 Christ still represented the Godhead to which He belonged, “For in him (Christ) dwelleth all the fulness of the Godhead bodily.”
 (Colossians 2:9).
 As Christ He conveyed God’s words to us, “For I have not spoken of myself; but the Father which sent me, he gave me a commandment, what I should say, and what I should speak.”
 (John 12:49).

 The prophets merely uttered the words given to them through the one who later came as Christ to train the Apostles to teach the mysteries of those words to the New Testament churches, “And he said, Unto you it is given to know the mysteries of the kingdom of God: but to others in parables; that seeing they might not see, and hearing they might not understand.”
 (Luke 8:10 see also Matthew 13:11).
 The Apostles are the stewards of the mysteries, “Let a man so account of us, as of the ministers of Christ, and stewards of the mysteries of God.”
 (I Corinthians 4:1).
 When talking to the Corinthian church Paul confirmed that he understood the mysteries of the prophecies, “And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not charity, I am nothing.”
 (I Corinthians 13:2).